Skip Navigation or Skip to Content

 Instructor: Debbie Burke

 Villains are antagonists but antagonists are not necessarily villains.
-This workshop traces steps a villain goes through in their quest for power and control.
-Since effective stories in all genres need conflicts provided by antagonists, whether malicious or simply oppositional, this course is appropriate for popular fiction writers, and also helpful for nonfiction and memoirists.
+This workshop traces steps a villain goes through in their quest for power and control while examining different types of opposition in storytelling.
+Useful for writers of fiction and valuable for nonfiction and memoir as well.
+Required text: "The Villain's Journey: How to Create Villains Readers Love to Hate" by Debbie Burke

 Some Title